HunAndBun/ArrowUtilities/README.md

 The best part is, the TileBase array is cached, so if you only change the location you're drawing and keep the tile and size the same, you'll save on a likely very large iterator call!
 [You can read more about it here!](https://github.com/HunAndBun/ArrowUtilities/wiki/(Class)-TileHelpers)

-### Misc
+### Debugging & Optimization
 Arrow Utilities has some other offerings worth taking a look at, specifically in the debugging and optimization departments.
 For example, check out this cool debug log block!
-[You can read more about it here!](https://github.com/HunAndBun/ArrowUtilities/wiki/(Class)-BetterDebug)
+These customizable blocks can be assembled as you gather data, or built and logged all at once.
+They're also utilized in the `MethodSpeedTester` class to give you clean results on the speed of your methods!
+[You can read more about these block-debugs here!](https://github.com/HunAndBun/ArrowUtilities/wiki/(Class)-BetterDebug)
 <br/> ![image](https://user-images.githubusercontent.com/26573464/178102421-601ef8b1-3c06-4267-a174-7f90089d9c43.png)
-<br/> Also check out the [optimizations page for more details on that!](https://github.com/HunAndBun/ArrowUtilities/wiki/(Class)-MethodSpeedTester)
+<br/> Also check out the [optimizations page for more details on the `MethodSpeedTester` class!](https://github.com/HunAndBun/ArrowUtilities/wiki/(Class)-MethodSpeedTester)

 ## Final Word
 Arrow Utilities will always be free to use, and [you can even contribute yourself](https://github.com/HunAndBun/ArrowUtilities/blob/main/CONTRIBUTING.md) if you're willing. **If any of this interests you, [I highly suggest checking out the detailed wiki for information regarding everything in store.](https://github.com/HunAndBun/ArrowUtilities/wiki)**